sinclairzx81/typebox/readme.md

 ### Reference Types

 It's common to want to group related schemas together under a common shared namespace.
-This is usually handled via `$id` and `$ref` in JSON schema.
+This is typically handled via `$id` and `$ref` properties in JSON schema.
 TypeBox provides rudimentary support for this using the `Type.Box(...)` and `Type.Ref(...)` methods.
 The `Type.Box(...)` method allows one to register a collection of related schemas under a common `$id` or namespace, and `Type.Ref(...)` allows for referencing into the box.
+The following demonstrates the usage for a set of `Math3D` types.

 ```typescript
 const Vector2 = Type.Object({ x: Type.Number(), y: Type.Number() })
 const Vector3 = Type.Object({ x: Type.Number(), y: Type.Number(), z: Type.Number() })
 const Vector4 = Type.Object({ x: Type.Number(), y: Type.Number(), z: Type.Number(), w: Type.Number() })